LeuisKen/url-shortening-service/README.md

 `404 Not Found`: The short link does not exist.

-`410 Gone`: The short link has expired.
+`400 Bad Request`: The short link has expired.

 ## Database Design